clibc/10xEditorEmacsPlugin/README.md

 # Emacs plugin for [10xEditor](https://10xeditor.com/)

 This is not, in any way, a fully functional Emacs emulation.
-There are only features that I use (which is not much).
+The features are heavily customized for my personal use.

 #### Features
 - Mark emulation